0412 333 115

 Fix: Overnight triple-evac with VP67 + MG44.

 George, the night-shift tech, rocked up to find a saturated sight-glass and milk edging toward the danger zone.
 He suspected non-condensables in the line.
-Using his MG44, the first pull bottomed at 950 microns—too high.
+Using his MG44, the first pull bottomed at 950 microns, which is too high.
 He broke it with nitrogen, pulled again, hit 420 microns, isolated, and watched it climb to 800.
 Leak!

 A loose flare on the liquid header hissed the moment he sprayed bubble mix.
 Ten minutes and a torque wrench later, he evacuated once more, stabilised at 120 microns, and handed the data log to the store manager before dawn.
 By 6 am the dairy cabinet held a rock-solid 0 °C, and George clocked off in time for brekkie at the corner café.
 The store hasn’t called him back since.